Class Action Lawsuits Seem Good but Have a Lot of Drawbacks That Don't Make Them Very Ideal

 When a lot of people join together in a class action lawsuit, it levels the playing field with the large corporations.
 More plaintiffs have a stronger position to negotiate, which means there is a better probability of being able to settle out of court, reducing costs.
 When individuals with small claims approach companies separately, there's a clear legal mismatch.

-Class Action Lawsuits Generate Publicity and can punish companies who do wrong
+Class Action Lawsuits Generate Publicity and can punish companies that do wrong

 When class action lawsuits are filed and litigated, it draws attention to a particular issue and to a company's bad behavior.
 The negative attention, as well as any punitive damages, can lead to a bad reputation and a reduction in the company's income and market value.
 This can steer the company to do the right thing and to correct its bad behavior for the future.